Fetal intra-abdominal cystic lesions can arise from a number of physiological and pathological causes.

 It can result from a number of causes but the main underlying mechanism is either a distal stenosis or reflux.

-Fetal middle cerebral arterial (MCA) Doppler assessment is an important part of assessing fetal cardiovascular distress, fetal anaemia or fetal hypoxia.
+Fetal middle cerebral arterial (MCA) Doppler assessment is an important part of assessing fetal cardiovascular distress, fetal anemia or fetal hypoxia.
 In the appropriate situation it is a very useful adjunct to umbilical artery Doppler assessment.
 It is also used in the additional work up of:

 The fetal middle cerebral arterial (MCA) peak systolic velocity (PSV) is an important parameter in fetal MCA Doppler assessment.